-FRANCE’S ambassador to Zimbabwe, Richard Boidin has implored French companies to make long-term investments and has promised to draw more investors to Zimbabwe.
+FRANCE’S Ambassador to Zimbabwe, Richard Boidin has implored French companies to make long-term investments and has promised to draw more investors to Zimbabwe.

-Speaking at the French National Day, popularly known as the Bastille Day, last week, Boidin implored French companies to invest in agriculture.
+Speaking at the French National Day, popularly known as Bastille Day, last week, Boidin implored French companies to invest in agriculture.

 “Based on [our] solid bilateral relationship, we will encourage them to work in three directions,” he said.

 “First, I am encouraging French businesses, especially in agriculture.
 It is our main objective to make long-term investments in the country.

 “I want to thank Seed Co and Limagrain the two sister companies, one is French, the other is Zimbabwean and Lesaffre, the leader of yeast production in Zimbabwe and, maybe, tomorrow in southern Africa.”

 Limagrain and Lesaffre recently injected $40 million and $18 million in to local Seed Co and Anchor Yeast, respectively.

 Boidin said he is willing, in the coming months, to invite more French companies to invest in Zimbabwe.